top of page

 VIEWS AND GOALS ON LATIN EDUCATION

 Along with this, I have been convinced that quick, clear feedback is needed to continue progressing in learning.
 There is a massive difference between being aware of information and knowing information.
-This reality hit me at the end of leading Challenge B. We had a new student join us in the Spring semester.
-They had learned some Latin before they came, and while I could tell they were not getting everything we discussed in Latin, I thought they were mainly tracking.
-However, the Blue Book exam was not a “celebration of learning,” but a realization that little had been learned.
-Now, I know that in CC I am not the teacher, and that it was up to the parent to ultimately assess and grade.
+This became apparent when at the end of Challenge B our Blue Book exam revealed how little one student had learned.
+I know that in CC the director is not the teacher for it is up to the parent to ultimately assess and grade.
 However, I felt like I had failed to help this student since I was not aware of how much they did not know.
 If I had realized how much they were not getting, I would have stopped and made sure they were tracking.

 bottom of page